idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 Unless specifically directed, all new D8 sites should attempt to use a composer based workflow for updates, and the [idfive Component Libray](https://bitbucket.org/idfivellc/idfive-component-library) for the frontend.
 Some sites for specific clients, require different, specific workflows.
 This is not a substitute for that, rather, simply defines our "standard go tos".

 ## Prefered site spinup workflow
+Regardless of platform, the general SOP for idfive drupal sites is:
+ - Create local and remote core installs.
+ - Add standard idfive ICL Base theme.
+ - Create custom child theme for client.
+All custom front end/etc go here.
+ - Create a custom module/module suite for the client.
+All module related development and possibly config will go here.
+ - Add core suite of idfive approved contrib modules.
+ - Add other contrib modules as needed, but dont go overboard.

 ### Pantheon
 Pantheon is the prefered platform to spin up DEV sites.
 Since lots of times, pantheon is only the temporary home of projects while in development, we have not yet created a custom idfive upstream, though that is not out of the question.
-Utilize the following workflow, assuming you have been assigned to the idfive team on pantheon:
+For pantheon based sites, we utilize [lando](https://docs.lando.dev/) for local development, and to help keep sites in sync between local/remote/etc. Utilize the following workflow, assuming you have been assigned to the idfive team on pantheon:

 #### Standard (via pantheon dashboard and lando)

   - Create a new sandbox in pantheon.
 Be sure this is assigned to the idfive team, not your personal account, so all Devs may access.
   - Go ahead and set up that site on the DEV URL, ie install the site.
   - Change pantheon from SFTP mode to GIT mode for the new site in the pantheon dashboard.
   - If you have not already, set up [lando](https://docs.lando.dev/) locally, and set it up for use with [pantheon](https://docs.lando.dev/config/pantheon.html).
 It will require a [machine token](https://pantheon.io/docs/machine-tokens#authenticate-into-terminus) and a few other things.